macarthur-lab/clinvar/README.md

 clinvar = read.table('clinvar.tsv',sep='\t',header=T,quote='',comment.char='')
 ```

+#### License, terms, and conditions

+ClinVar data, as a work of the United States federal government, are in the public domain and are redistributed here under [the same terms](http://www.ncbi.nlm.nih.gov/clinvar/docs/maintenance_use/) as they are distributed by ClinVar itself.
+Importantly, note that ClinVar data are "not intended for direct diagnostic use or medical decision-making without review by a genetics professional".
+The code in this repository is distributed under an MIT license.

 [Tan 2015]: http://www.ncbi.nlm.nih.gov/pubmed/25701572 "Tan A, Abecasis GR, Kang HM.
 Unified representation of genetic variants.
 Bioinformatics.
 2015 Jul 1;31(13):2202-4. doi: 10.1093/bioinformatics/btv112.
 Epub 2015 Feb 19.
 PubMed PMID: 25701572."